Congregation of Jesus: Current status

 The Congregation of Jesus is an international congregation of just under 2,000 sisters in twenty-four countries spread over four continents.
 The international centre is in Rome.

 The community of the Bar Convent continued to operate the school which they had founded when they became established in York until 1985, at which time they transferred its administration to the local diocese.

 In 2002 this congregation was allowed to adopt the Constitutions of the Society of Jesus, as had been envisaged by Mary Ward.
 At that time they adopted the name which she had intended for them.

 At present there are some 2,000 members of the congregation.
 The English sisters of the congregation have communities in York, London and Cambridge.
 The congregation is also present in Argentina, Austria, Brazil, Chile, China, Cuba, the Czech Republic, Germany, Hungary, Israel, India, Italy, Korea, Moldova, Nepal, Romania, Russia, Slovakia, Spain, Ukraine and Zimbabwe.
-The current Superior General is Jane Livesey from England.
+The current Superior General is Veronica Fuhrmann from Germany.